roman-milk/roman-milk.github.io/my-submissive-teacher-3-hole-slut.md

  She didn't get her degree until she was twenty-nine and although she was furious about being cheated on, she considered it a blessing in disguise.

  Both her children were in college.
 Her daughter Suzanne going into her third year at Oxford in the fall and her son, who I vaguely knew because he was in my graduating class but we didn't hang in the same circles, was going to MIT for computer programming.
-Report_Story #2